neodigm/Roll-Dice-in-High-Fidelity-3D/README.md

 </p>

 "Why?", you might and should ask.
-I prefer to answer the "Why" it terms of business value.
+I prefer to answer the "Why" in terms of business value.

 1).
 The PWA proposition: It is not uncommon for companies to create a web app, an iPhone app, and an Android app.
 When management is convinced that a web app can be just as engaging as native they will decide to focus solely on the web app and get to market much quicker.
 I believe that this project proves beyond doubt the immersive potential of browser APIs.